Sumukha210/countries/README.md

 ![Home page](https://raw.githubusercontent.com/Sumukha210/countries/master/public/home-page.png "Countries home page")

-Countries is a country search website, it gives information about countries, along with countries information it also gives the list of universities in that country.
+Countries is a country search website, it gives information about countries such as flag,population etc.,.
 The user's can filter countries either by name or continent.
-The users can also the view countries in the map.
 Website also support dark theme or light theme(state is stored in localStorage)

-I'm using [React leaflet](https://react-leaflet.js.org/) to display maps, [Rest countries](https://restcountries.eu/) to get the countries information and [universities.hipolabs.com](http://universities.hipolabs.com) to get universities information.
+I'm using [React leaflet](https://react-leaflet.js.org/) to display maps, [Rest countries](https://restcountries.eu/) to get the countries information.

 ##### Thanks to these wonderful Api's for their free service.